Jane Street Says Retail Demand Drove Its India Trading Activity

 Why did Jane Street increase its trading activity in India?

-The firm says higher retail investor participation created demand for liquidity and trading services.
+Higher retail investor participation created demand for liquidity and trading services.

 What role do retail investors play in market volumes?